Graduating from SAO

 - Once you have submitted your Award Application form, your graduation notification may say that you will review a "MSc in Astronomy with no Honours" (or GradDip or GradCert in Astronomy with no Honours).
 This letter sent by the Awards Section is a template and honours is only relevant for undergraduate studies (and hence shouldn't really be mentioned at all in the letter!).
 Note, however, that the actual testamur will show "Master of Science in Astronomy" (or other degree as appropriate) and not mention 'without honours'.

-- SAO also have its own graduation page on the SAO Alumni site with information for those students who attend the graduation ceremony.
+- SAO has its own graduation page on the SAO Alumni site with information for those students who attend the graduation ceremony.

 - All graduating students will receive a copy of their testamur and their full academic transcript at the graduation ceremony.